k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 By default, Fabric supports any [connection to any Database](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) supporting a JDBC driver.
 If not supported in Fabric&#39;s standard interface types module, users can define new DB types in accordance with the database and its JDBC driver specifications.
 Fabric can also be extended programmatically to invoke proprietary drivers or interfaces.

 #### Data-processing & Business Logic
-This section discussesthe types of transformations used by the business rules and flows created by users depending upon the project requirements.
+This section discusses the types of transformations used by the business rules and flows created by users depending upon the project requirements.

 **Data Pre-processing:**
 Different projects have different data processing needs, for which Fabric offers a range of built-in functions and libraries, that can be invoked either individually or collectively: